 Translating your site and then optimizing it at a later date can lead to large sections of the website having to be re-written.
 Furthermore, relying solely on translation with no technical SEO guidance may result in future updates becoming increasingly expensive and complex because the legacy structure has made it impossible to apply cost saving tools and techniques.

 Our experience is that you will gain more from your translated website if you engage a digital marketing agency with international know-how and native linguists from the start.
 This will ensure that your newly translated website is also optimised effectively for search.
-This is one of the core reasons our sister company, Translation Laboratory was started, to enable us to offer translation integrated with our international digital marketing and SEO expertise from the start.
+This is one of the core reasons we started to offer translation integrated with our international digital marketing and SEO expertise from the start.

 What key areas of SEO should be considered during the localization process?